By Rick Steves

 Ebooks or Hard Copy?

 Many guidebook series, including most of my titles, are available as ebooks.
-While I still consider myself a paper guy, I can see the advantages of going digital.
-You can effortlessly carry multiple ebooks without adding weight to your bag (great for long, multi-destination trips), and you can buy books on the go (convenient for spur-of-the-moment detours).
-Someday ebooks may offer more benefits than traditional paper books — including content customized to cover precisely the destinations you want and maps linked to GPS technology so you’ll never get lost.
-But for now, ebooks have limitations.
-It can be difficult to find the information you’re looking for; flipping from page to page is awkward; and maps — often designed to run across two pages — don’t always appear correctly.
+While I still consider myself a paper guy, there are advantages to going digital.
+You can carry multiple ebooks without adding weight to your bag (great for long, multidestination trips), and you can buy books on the go (convenient for spur-of-the-moment detours).
+Someday ebooks may offer more benefits than traditional paper books, but for now they have limitations.
+It can be difficult to find the information you're looking for; flipping from page to page is awkward; and maps — often designed to run across two pages — don't always appear correctly.
+Until the perfect digital solution arrives, I believe a printed guidebook remains the most practical format.